Idaho Court Records

 How Do I Access Idaho Criminal Court Records via Mail?

 The Idaho state judiciary supports the dissemination of some criminal court records via mail.
 To obtain a court via mail, interested persons are required to prepare a written request to be delivered to the applicable court clerk.
-Given the specificities of most records, the requirements for accessing information largely depends on the case type and the judicial district where the case was heard.
-As such, requestors are advised to contact the record custodian for information regarding the requirements of the court prior to preparing a request.
+Given the specificities of most records, the requirements for accessing information largely depend on the case type and the judicial district where the case was heard.
+As such, requestors are advised to contact the record custodian for information regarding the court's requirements prior to preparing a request.
 Most requestors will be required to provide the following information in writing:

 Are all Idaho Criminal Court Records Public?